Staff HR Policy D-719.01 (Renumbered from D-719.02)

 Vacation time may be accrued up to twice the annual limit.

 Employees who reach the maximum allowed accrual will begin to accrue time again when the balance falls below the maximum allowed accrual.
 The accrual will be added into the balance biweekly (the last day of the pay period).
 Holiday pay is counted as time worked for the purpose of accruing vacation leave.
-Vacation time does not accrue when an employee is on Wage Continuation (i.e. short-term disability).
+Vacation time does not accrue when an employee is on Short-Term Disability.

 The use of vacation time will be requested by the employee in advance and must be approved in advance by the immediate supervisor, and will be granted based on the staffing and operational needs of the College.
-Time may be used and reported in quarter hour increments, and reported to the payroll office after all signatures are obtained on the absence reporting slip or other approved means of reporting time.
+Time may be used and reported in quarter hour increments, and reported to the Business Office after all signatures are obtained on the absence reporting slip or other approved means of reporting time.
+Employees who fail to report their time within 30 calendar days may be subject to disciplinary action.
+In the case, where an employee takes vacation leave and does not have enough time accrued to cover the leave, the remaining time will be unpaid leave.

 If any provisions(s) of this policy or set of bylaws conflicts with laws applicable to Northwestern Michigan College, including the Community College Act of 1966, the Freedom of Information Act, or the Open Meetings Act, as each may be amended from time to time, such laws shall control and supersede such provisions(s).